robmuh/robmuh.github.com/_posts/2014-02-17-nano-school.markdown

 the weekend as adults.
 We really are never done learning.

-Nano-education at this level --- motivated by project-based self-investment --- maximized the learning during those smaller sessions.
+Nano-education at this level --- motivated by project-based self-investment --- maximizes the learning during those smaller sessions.
 As we accept this we are able to take on more 1-3 learning teams throughout the day if our day job happens to be education or just one team if we have another day job.

 ### Socially Distributed Education

-Share the load, pay it forward, what if we all did it.
+Share the load, pay it forward, what if we all did it?
 This has nothing to do with distance education, although it could be done through distance education using today's tools.